-In this town, brunchin’ ain’t easy but it’s necessary.
-Whether you’re on the hunt for fluffy eggs, fried chicken and waffles, or mind-blowing Bloody Marys, the options can get as overwhelming as the lines at times.
+Whether you’re on the hunt for fluffy eggs, fried chicken and waffles, or mind-blowing bloody marys, the options can get as overwhelming as the lines at times.

 Luckily, you have us to scout things out.
-We listed a whole bunch of brunch options (over 20), along with menu recs, pro tips, and an interactive map to track ‘em.
+We listed a whole bunch of brunch options (more than 20), along with menu recs, pro tips, and an interactive map to track ‘em.
 Plan your weekend and pour those mimosas.

 Note: All times listed are brunch-only.